-As described in Section 3.3, dDedup uses two small caches to minimize I/O overheads involved in reading and updating source records: a source record cache (32 MB) and lossy write-back cache (8 MB).
+dbDedup uses two specialized caches to minimize I/O overheads involved in reading and updating source records: a source record cache (32 MB) and lossy write-back cache (8 MB).
 We now evaluate the effectiveness of these caches.

-Source Record Cache: Fig. 11a shows the effect of the source record cache on compression ratio (left Y-axis) and percent of source record retrievals requiring a DBMS read (cache miss ratio; right Y-axis), with a range of reward score values for the Wikipedia workload.
-Recall that dDedup uses cache-aware selection of candidate similar records, assigning a reward score to candidates that are present in the cache (see Section 3.1.3).
+Source Record Cache: Fig. 13a shows the effect of the source record cache on compression ratio (left Y-axis) and percent of source record retrievals requiring a DBMS read (cache miss ratio; right Y-axis), with a range of reward score values for the Wikipedia workload.
+Recall that dbDedup uses cache-aware selection of candidate similar records, assigning a reward score to candidates that are present in the cache (see Section 3.1.3).